Jay Attar

 Jay Attar is an American real estate developer from Baltimore, Maryland.
 Attar is the president of Attar Enterprises, a real estate company.
 In March 2025, Attar demolished Choate House, a historic house listed on the National Register of Historic Places.
 As a result of the demolition, Baltimore County Council passed two bills protecting historic landmarks.
-In October 2025, a federal indictment was made public charging him with extortion and conspiracy in connection to an alleged effort in which he, a Baltimore Police officer, and his sister, Dalya Attar tried to blackmail a political consultant.
+In October 2025, a federal indictment was made public charging him with extortion and conspiracy in connection to an alleged effort in which he, a Baltimore Police officer, and his sister, state senator Dalya Attar tried to blackmail a political consultant.

 Born to an Iranian-Jewish father and a Moroccan-Jewish mother, Attar is one of six siblings.
 He was raised as a Sephardi Orthodox Jew in Baltimore.